pmuellr/pjm-moogerfooger/README.md

 pjm-MF-105S MuRF (Multiple Resonant Filter Array)
 --------------------------------------------------------------------------------

-Probably won't do this, as the matrix control "behind the covers" is not exposed as a parameter
+Next!
+Though I won't do the pattern editor, as that does not appear to be controllable via the plugin parameters

 --------------------------------------------------------------------------------